daintree2016/Tools-Docs/README.md

 # Tools-Docs
 Informational guides for users about all the existing tools
-# USER GUIDE TO USE BUY BOX API
+# 1.USER GUIDE TO USE BUY BOX API
-### 1.AMAZON Buy Box eligibility factors:
+- ### 1.AMAZON Buy Box eligibility factors:

 Sellers can’t just sign up and become eligible to appear on the Buy Box.
 Amazon considers a variety of factors before approval, although the first four factors listed below.
   *	Fulfilment method.